Table of Contents

 Emergency Action Plan α Validator Unrecoverable Error

-Ensure that the old machine is no longer connected to the internet, and if possible, separate (and destroy or reformat) the SSD.
+In the instance of an unrecoverable error, we will need to accomplish two main goals:- Ensure that the old machine is no longer connected to the internet, and if possible, separate (and destroy or reformat) the SSD.
 We must take every precaution to ensure that it is all but impossible to run the same validator keystores from multiple nodes at once.

-Build and configure a new node, and import the validator keystore files that were previously used on the now defunct node.
+- Build and configure a new node, and import the validator keystore files that were previously used on the now defunct node.

 Emergency Action Plan β Validator Operator Missing

 This is actually a bit tricker of a situation than in EAP α.
 As previously described, it is critical that the same validator keystore files are not used by two validators at the same time.
 In the instance that the validator operator is abducted by aliens, etc., the first thing to determine is if the validators are still functional.
 If not, revert to EAP α, but if so, we need to gain access to the validators physically.
-Once access is gained, an evaluation should be done to determine if we should:
+Once access is gained, an evaluation should be done to determine if we should:- Destroy the Node and revert to EAP α.

 -